 Earthquake tillers unavoidably bounce and jump during operation; this can lead to unintentional damage to plants.
 The Earthquake MC43 Cultivator is equipped with an overhand control which helps to reduce the bouncing and jumping during operation, therefore letting you cautiously remove only the weeds, and leave the plants unharmed.

 Covered by a 5-year warranty, this tiller comes with the largest and most powerful engine among its class.
 It is no surprise that the best rototillers reviews easily list this machine among the best-rated rototillers.

 - The steel blades are extremely strong and are capable of trimming through nearly anything

 - To protect you from dirt and debris, this rototiller comes equipped with a poly guard

 - Its powerful in-built gearbox makes it possible for it to take as much torque and power as is needed

 - The weight of this machine increases significantly if you connect other attachments to it.
 However, as a stand-alone product, this does pose a problem.

 2. Earthwise TC70001 11-Inch 8.5-Amp Corded Electric Tiller – Best Electric Cultivator

 The Earthwise TC70001 tiller is a lightweight machine that is very easy to maneuver.
-It comes fully equipped with a four-strong steel blade tines with an 11-inch cutting width and 8-inch cutting depth.
+It comes fully equipped with four-strong steel blade tines with an 11-inch cutting width and 8-inch cutting depth.